-(a) Subsidiaries

-(i) Consolidation
+- (a) Subsidiary Corporations - (i) Consolidation

-Subsidiaries are all entities (including structured entities) over which the Group has control.
+Subsidiary corporations are all entities (including structured entities) over which the Group has control.
 The Group controls an entity when the Group is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.
-Subsidiaries are fully consolidated from the date on which control is transferred to the Group.
+Subsidiary corporations are fully consolidated from the date on which control is transferred to the Group.
 They are deconsolidated from the date on that control ceases.

 In preparing the consolidated financial statements, transactions, balances and unrealised gains on transactions between group entities are eliminated.
 Unrealised losses are also eliminated but are considered an impairment indicator of the asset transferred.
-Accounting policies of subsidiaries have been changed where necessary to ensure consistency with the policies adopted by the Group.
+Accounting policies of subsidiary corporations have been changed where necessary to ensure consistency with the policies adopted by the Group.

-Non-controlling interests are that part of the net results of operations and of net assets of a subsidiary attributable to the interests that are not owned directly or indirectly by the equity holders of the Company.
+Non-controlling interests comprise the portion of a subsidiary corporation's net results of operations and its net assets, which is attributable to the interests that are not owned directly or indirectly by the equity holders of the Company.
 They are shown separately in the consolidated statement of comprehensive income, statement of changes in equity and statement of financial position.
-Total comprehensive income is attributed to the non-controlling interests based on their respective interests in a subsidiary, even if this results in the non-controlling interests having a deficit balance.
+Total comprehensive income is attributed to the non-controlling interests based on their respective interests in a subsidiary corporation, even if this results in the non-controlling interests having a deficit balance.